Single on His Master’s Voice May 1968 by popular New Zealand band from the Hutt Valley area, formed 1967, disbanded 1971. Produced by Howard Gable.

 Folk singer and songwriter Ruthann Friedman (b.
 1944) wrote Windy (1967, #1) The Association’s first hit on Warner Bros.

-In later years, aficionados of Sunshine Pop (or Soft Pop) came to admire Curt Boettcher for his work on Gary Usher’s studio project Sagittarius and with his own Millennium.
-As Spectropop’s review has it, the Sagittarius album Present Tense chronicles the epitome of California sunshine rock and the Summer Of Love – it’s the sound of the Mamas and Papas, the Beach Boys and Claude Debussy having an Easter egg hunt on Phil Spector’s lawn.
+Boettcher also contributed extensively to Gary Usher’s studio project Sagittarius as composer, arranger, co-producer and performer.
+As Spectropop.com’s review puts it, Sagittarius’s album Present Tense (1968) chronicles the epitome of California sunshine rock and the Summer Of Love – it’s the sound of the Mamas and Papas, the Beach Boys and Claude Debussy having an Easter egg hunt on Phil Spector’s lawn.

 Essential reading: Spectropop’s Curt Boettcher Page